Rajat09Sharma/school-website/README.md

 ## 📖 Project Overview

-This project aims to give **Arunodaya Public School, Karli** a professional online presence.
+This project aims to give **Springdale Public School** a professional online presence.
 The website includes essential sections like a contact form, quick enquiry system, school account details, teacher profiles, and a notice board for announcements.

 ---